NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - A budget and budget justification containing sufficient detail so that each item can be judged separately.
 Computer related items (e.g., personal computers, printers, modems, etc.) are unlikely to receive budget approval.
 Salary support will not be provided for the mentor.
 No indirect costs for the institution will be provided.
 Typical budget items may include, but are not limited to, honoraria, travel expenses, etc.

-- A listing of any current and/or previous funding.
+- A letter detailing any current and previous funding.

-- The applicant's current curriculum vitae or biosketch
+- The applicant’s and mentor’s current biosketch or curriculum vitae.

 - A letter of support from the residency training director, of no more than two pages (single spaced, no less than 12 pt. font and 1” margins).